 Understanding the notion of spouse and the types of unions in Québec

-In Québec, the notion of spouse can vary depending on the applicable laws, government programs and pension plans.
-However, the Civil Codeof Québec prohibits having two spouses at the same time, whether by marriage or civil union.
+Civil Codeof Québec prohibits having two spouses at the same time, whether by marriage or civil union.
 Therefore, it is necessary to define which spouse has officially been recognized.

 Marriage and civil union

-In the Civil Code of Québec, spouse refers to persons who are married.
+spouse refers to persons who are married.
 The notion of spouse also includes persons who are in a civil union and who consent to community of life.
 Persons of the same sex can enter into marriage or a civil union.

 Marriage is dissolved by divorce or following the death of one of the spouses.
 A civil union is dissolved by a notarized joint declaration, by a court judgment or following the death of one of the spouses.